11DE784A/11DE784A.github.io/index.markdown

 ## Fun Stuff

 I am currently reading
-_A Psalm for the Wild Built_ by Becky Chambers.
+_A Prayer for the Crown-Shy_ by Becky Chambers.
 I am also listening to _The Silmarillion_ audiobook narrated by Andy Serkis.
 I recently finished reading
-_Dinosaurs_ by Lydia Millet.
+_A Psalm for the Wild-Built_ by Becky Chambers.

-I recently watched _The Lord of the Rings: The Two Towers_.
+I recently watched Ralph Bakshi's _The Lord of the Rings_ (1978).

 I recently started playing _Doom_ (2016).